1. Explore your research interests

 • What skills and knowledge are you wanting to develop?

-• Send an initial email introducing yourself and inquiring about undergraduate research opportunities in your prospective mentor’s research group or lab.
+• Introduce yourself and inquire about research opportunities in the mentor’s group or lab

-• Professors have busy schedules, so don't be discouraged if you don't hear back right away.
-If they don't get back to you within a few weeks, you can send a respectful email to remind them of your original message.
+• If you don't recieve a response within a few weeks, you can send a respectful email to remind the faculty member of your original message.

 • If the faculty member is considering working with you, they might decide to schedule an in-person meeting to discuss project goals further.